sageteamorg/django-sage-painless/README.md

-# [Project Name]
+# Django Sage Painless
-#### [project name] is a useful package based on Django Web Framework & Django Rest Framework for high-level and rapid web development.
+#### django-sage-painless is a useful package based on Django Web Framework & Django Rest Framework for high-level and rapid web development.
 ## Project Detail

 You can find all technologies we used in our project into these files: